kevina/syncfs/README.md

     everything in a single folder and the directory will become part of the filename.

-  * There is no support for symbolic or hard links and only basis file system operations are supported for now.
+  * There is no support for symbolic or hard links and only basic file system operations are supported for now.

   * To keep the remote from doing anything fancy with the file all